 A two-thirds majority vote is needed to confirm by-laws and by-law amendments.
 This means at least two-thirds of the votes cast, without counting abstentions and without rounding.
 A two-thirds majority vote is also needed to confirm special resolutions.
 Special resolutions are required in certain situations stated in the Co-op Act and the co-op by-laws.
-Examples are when amending the Articles of Incorporation and when approving Major Commitments under section 24.2(a) (Approval Process - How member approval is given).
+Examples of when a two-thirds majority vote is needed are when amending the Articles of Incorporation and when approving Major Commitments under section 24.2(a) (Approval Process - How member approval is given).